 LOCATION: Main Street (Route 16) and Railroad Avenue (Route 14), East New Market, MD 21631

 INSPIRATION FOR THE MURAL:

-“On the Eastern Shore…there would be no town or village until the close of the century; even famous settlements like Oxford, Cambridge and Easton would not come till late, and this was understandable, for it was only at the ends of the innumerable peninsulas that pioneers settled….But wherever men accumulate, towns begin mysteriously begin to form…” (p.
-149, The Marsh)
+“On the Eastern Shore…there would be no town or village until the close of the century; even famous settlements like Oxford, Cambridge and Easton would not come till late, and this was understandable, for it was only at the ends of the innumerable peninsulas that pioneers settled….But wherever men accumulate, towns begin mysteriously begin to form…” (Chesapeake, page 149, The Marsh)

-“…But now, with the possibility of a rail system running the length of the peninsula and connecting with the North at Philadelphia and the South via Norfolk, the Eastern Shore had a bright future…” (p.
-566, The Railroad)
+“…But now, with the possibility of a rail system running the length of the peninsula and connecting with the North at Philadelphia and the South via Norfolk, the Eastern Shore had a bright future…” (page 566, The Railroad)

 LOCATION: Dorchester County Visitor Center, 2 Rose Hill Place, Cambridge, MD 21613